 If it’s not helping your E-A-T, take it out.
-It’s wasting time, taking up visual space, and lowering your Google rankings.
-This type of strategy is referred to as a ROT analysis – Redundant, Outdated, Trivial content.
+It wastes time, takes visual space, and lowers your Google rankings.
+This type of strategy is called a ROT analysis – Redundant, Outdated, and Trivial content.

-This goes for everything you can’t do yourself: site design, content creation, basic SEO, even the audits mentioned above.
+This goes for everything you can’t do: site design, content creation, basic SEO, and even the above audits.
 There is a reason some sites perform better than others.
 Most of the time, it’s not because some businesses offer subpar services or products while others do not.
 It’s because those business owners try to maintain their online presence without the help of outside experts.

-If your site needs good content, hire a writer who can not only write, but who is a respected voice in regard to the things you’re offering to your customers.
-Seek our SEO design and marketing professionals who have an impressive portfolio and measured client success.
+If your site needs good content, hire a writer who can write and is a respected voice regarding what you’re offering your customers.
+Then, seek our SEO design and marketing professionals with impressive portfolios and measured client success.

-Linking sites that Google already knows and respects is a fantastic way to boost your own E-A-T. When you figuratively rub shoulders with high-E-A-T sites and businesses, it looks good on you.
-If you can get inbound links from those same sites, even better.
+Linking sites that Google already knows and respects is a fantastic way to boost your E-A-T. When you figuratively rub shoulders with high-E-A-T sites and businesses, it looks good on you; if you can get inbound links from those sites, even better.

-Keep this in mind: there is no silver bullet for your E-A-T. Just like in the real world, establishing expertise, authority, and trust takes time, hard work, and a lot of effort to prove yourself.
-Go into your SEO planning with the same mindset.
-But when you do establish yourself as a high-E-A-T site and brand, you’ll see your rankings improve and site traffic increase, and your visitors will have a great experience.
+Keep this in mind: there is no silver bullet for your E-A-T. Like in the real world, establishing expertise, authority, and trust takes time, hard work, and a lot of effort to prove yourself.
+So go into your SEO planning with the same mindset.
+But when you establish yourself as a high-E-A-T site and brand, your rankings improve, place traffic increases and your visitors will have a great experience.